 Stinky sink?
 Many times my clients complain of a constant, persistent foul odor in their bathroom that’s reminiscent of a “wadded up wet towel left in the bottom of the hamper for a week or two!”
-Oh, no…
+Oh, no!

 Most all lavatory sinks have what’s called an “overflow” hole.
 By design it allows water to flow down the drain – in the event the sink were to fill too high – and not over the top & onto the floor.
 Unless of course, the drain is plugged or slow draining – but that’s an entirely different story.
 The image below is a common bathroom sink with the overflow in the back of the sink.
 Some sinks have the overflow hole in the front of the sink – same thing, just different design.

 Ti Sutherland, Master Plumber – Sutherland Plumbing, LLC

 The Oregon CCB “Oregon Construction Contractors Board” is responsible for safeguarding the security & property of Oregonians by preventing and resolving construction & contracting problems and by ensuring contractors’ compliance with the law.
 The Board administers the Oregon Contractors’ Law that provides for the licensing of residential & commercial construction contractors, subcontractors and home inspectors; investigation and adjudication of complaints filed against licensees; and assessment of sanctions against unlawful contractors.
-In this sense they are the contractor police.
+In this sense they are the “contractor police.”

 Think: If you were planning to buy a car, it’s conceivable that most people spend hours reading reviews, researching & comparing options and perhaps even asking the opinions of people with first hand experience.
 Of course, you wouldn’t want to end up with something falling short of expectations, costing too much or breaking down on you, right?
-All this becomes exponentially risky when choosing to purchase from an unknown or an un-reputable source.
+All of this becomes exponentially risky when choosing to purchase from an unknown or an disreputable source.

-Ironically, everyday consumers find themselves in an unfavorable position & out thousands of dollars because they hired a contractor or somebody posing as a contractor, while at the same time unknowingly forgoing some or all of their consumer rights.
+Ironically, everyday consumers find themselves in an unfavorable position and out thousands of dollars because they hired a contractor or somebody posing as a contractor, while at the same time unknowingly forgoing some or all of their consumer rights.